ddr137/ddr137/README.md

 ###

 <p align="left">
-I’m a Software Engineer with 4+ years of experience crafting mobile and web apps using Flutter, Laravel, Vue.js, React Native, and Kotlin.
+I’m a Software Engineer with 4+ years of experience crafting mobile and web apps using Flutter, Laravel, Vue.js, Next,js, React Native, and Kotlin.

 I focus on clean code, intuitive UI/UX, and seamless backend integration.
 Passionate about solving real-world problems, I’ve delivered products that users love and businesses value.